marvin-mangold/S7-PLC_SHA256/README.md

 digital signatures, uniquely identifying files, and as checksums to detect accidental data corruption.

-depending on the input "inputmode" different inputformats are used 1   Message is used as Bytes
+depending on the input "inputmode" different inputformats are used

+	-1 Message is used as Bytes
-2   Message is used as String
+	-2 Message is used as String

-depending on the input "outputmode" different outputformats are available 1   The digest ouput is the final hash value as bytes of H0 - H7 (Array [0..31] of Byte) 2   The hexdigest output is the final hash value as a hexadecimal string of H0 - H7 (64 bytes string) 3   Both 1 and 2
+depending on the input "outputmode" different outputformats are available

+	-1 The digest ouput is the final hash value as bytes of H0 - H7 (Array [0..31] of Byte) -2 The hexdigest output is the final hash value as a hexadecimal string of H0 - H7 (64 bytes string) -3 Both 1 and 2

+steps:

 	-Step 00: Initialize variables H0 - H7
 	-Step 01: Set constants